Baggage How much luggage can I bring?

 No, passports and visas are not required when travelling from Perth.
 However, you will need to show photo identification for each traveller – including children – to clear customs and immigration.

-It’s back to basics on Cocos and that’s why you’ll love it.
-You can buy a small range of groceries from local supermarkets on both West Island and Home Island but please note that fresh produce is limited.
+You can buy a small range of groceries from local supermarkets on both West Island and Home Island but fresh produce can be very limited.

 If you’re bringing fresh food, please make sure to keep your shopping receipts.
 You will need to show these to Customs on arrival.